 Resolution of the Cabinet of Ministers of Ukraine of April 21, 2006 of No. 554 established procedures for the national anthropogenic GHG emissions and removals not controlled by Montreal Protocol evaluation system, and defined its objectives and functions.
 Later this Resolution of the Cabinet of Ministers of Ukraine was amended (in line with the new Resolution of the Cabinet of Ministers of Ukraine of July 16, 2012 No. 630).
-The changes mainly concerned the ways of the national system's functioning -additional information (data) request procedure for estimation of anthropogenic GHG emissions and removals, indicating the limited timing for data transfer (provision) by providers (in this case, these are public authorities and institutions, plants, etc.) - within 30 days from the date of receipt of the request.
+The changes mainly concerned the ways of the national system's functioning - additional information (data) request procedure for estimation of anthropogenic GHG emissions and removals, indicating the limited timing for data transfer (provision) by providers (in this case, these are public authorities and institutions, plants, etc.) - within 30 days from the date of receipt of the request.

-In turn by the Order of the Ministry of Ecology and Natural Resources of Ukraine of October 31, 2016 No. 404 "On Amendments to Order of the Ministry of Ecology and Natural Resources of Ukraine of April 26, 2016 No. 160", amendments were introduced that influenced the structure of the central apparatus of the Ministry of Ecology and Natural Resources of Ukraine, namely the Department of Climate Change and Ozone Layer Protection was set up.
+In turn by the Order of the Ministry of Ecology and Natural Resources of Ukraine of January 31, 2017 No. 35 "On approval of the Structure of the Ministry of Ecology and Natural Resources of Ukraine", amendments were introduced that influenced the structure of the central apparatus of the Ministry of Ecology and Natural Resources of Ukraine, namely the Department of Climate Change and Ozone Layer Protection was set up.